-... or if you'd simply love to learn more about them... and about the vinyl records that I collect...classic oldies, cool country music and rockabilly, please subscribe to Vinyl Record Lovers.
+Stay in touch with Vinyl Record Memories.
+If you are a lover of Vinyl Records, or if you'd simply love to learn more about them and about the vinyl records that I collect....classic oldies, doo-wop, original country music and rockabilly, please join the Vinyl Record Memories VIP Club Newsletter.

 I'll cover my three favorite decades, the 50's, 60's and 70's when the golden age of vinyl records was at its peak.
 So close your eyes and come with me on a trip down memory lane.

-To a place where you can be part of my vinyl record world, comment on what I have to say, and tell me about your favorite vinyl records and albums.
+To a place where you can be part of my vinyl record world, comment on what I have to say, and tell me about your favorite vinyl records, albums, and memories.

 I'll be updating and growing this site with more and more vinyl record Classic Oldies and personal favorites here.

-Please subscribe to my monthly e-zine so you don't miss a thing.
+Please join our Free monthly VIP Club Newsletter so you don't miss a thing.

-I value your trust and will use your e-mail address only to send you my Vinyl Record Lovers Newsletter.
+I value your trust and will use your e-mail address only to send you my Vinyl Record Memories VIP Club publications.